 Washington D.C.: 20 years has gone since the last time the Republican Party won both Congressional Chambers, then under the leadership of Congressman Newt Gingrich (R-Georgia).
 According to Gingrich, the Republican Majority Congress will be a success story that reflects a broader paradigm shift in America’s democracy.

-The relative unoccupied line in front of the book signing table where Mr. Gingrich and his wife Callista were seated opened for the chance to chat with Gingrich about his thoughts on the impressive Republican triumph in Tuesday’s Midterm Elections.
+The relative unoccupied line in front of the book signing table where Gingrich and his wife Callista were seated opened for the chance to chat with the former Congressman and presidential candidate about his thoughts on the impressive Republican triumph in Tuesday’s Midterm Elections.

 – We will see broad reform proposals that will set the stage for the 2016 election.
 Republicans will be united in their leadership and they will reach out to President Obama.
 If Obama will seize this opportunity remains to be seen, Gingrich said.